Excale/nLaunchy/readme.md

    - /!\ first boot can be fairly long (max 3 min); the progression bar can be quite unstable.
 If the bar did not move at all during 3 minutes, consider the boot as a failure
-   - NOTE: unplugging the USB cable "at the right time", i.e. after sending the TNO/TNC and shortly after the bar has reached 60% again, may increase the reliability of the installation procedure

 10) enjoy :-)